Jump to section:

 Professional Sales and Service Agreements

 Professional Sales and Service Agreements are for routine, regularly performed standardized work without significant interpretative analysis or creation of new knowledge.
-Federal funds may be accepted under Sales and Service Agreements if payment is for standardized work provided by an established service center with published rates for services.
-A product or service is considered "professional sales and service" if
+These may may be accepted under Sales and Service Agreements and deposited in a non sponsored account if payment is for standardized work provided by an established service center with published rates for services.

 - The product or service is associated with a core University mission